Select Your Country or Region

 Year and total incidents and total guaranteed incidents chart

 The journey towards excellence has not stopped.
-The SPHM committee plans to continue to focus on ensuring a safe environment for both the caregivers and patients at AASH ensuring both are safe during transfers.
+The SPHM committee plans to continue to focus on ensuring a safe environment for both the caregivers and patients at Advocate Aurora ensuring both are safe during transfers.
 In addition, the SPHM committee will begin to expand mobility initiative to aid in the improvement of identifying and reducing the risks associated with pressure injury, falls and other mobility outcomes.

 Download case studies

-Rooted in clinical evidence and driven by your facility data, Arjo Move supports you to deliver high quality care that facilitates patient and resident mobility, resulting in improvements in clinical outcomes, staff well-being, operational efficiency, and financial optimization.
+Rooted in clinical evidence and driven by your facility data, Arjo MOVE supports you to deliver high quality care that facilitates patient and resident mobility, resulting in improvements in clinical outcomes, staff well-being, operational efficiency, and financial optimization.

 DOWNLOAD CASE STUDIES

-Arjo Move - Guaranteed Outcomes Program
+Arjo MOVE - Guaranteed Outcomes Program

 If you're interested in learning more about our Caregiver Injury Reduction, Pressure injury Prevention and/or our Falls Programs, we would be happy to support you with guaranteed results.